x13a/Clipeus/PRIVACY.md

 # Privacy Policy

-The app has nothing to store.
+The app Clipeus (me.lucky.clipeus) has nothing to store.